YoshihiroNak/T2A2-API-Webserver-Project/README.md

 ### Journal model

-- The Journal model represents a journal and has a one-to-many relationship with Feedback and many-to-one relationships with user.
+- The Journal model represents a journal and has a one-to-many relationship with Feedback and many-to-one relationships with User.
 The Journal model has a foreign key journal_id in the Feedback model, which establishes the relationship between the two models.
  The relationship is defined using "user = db.relationship('User', back_populates='journals')" and "feedbacks = db.relationship('Feedback', back_populates='journal')" in the Journal model.